EtteGit/EnragedRabbitProject/Klipper_Macros/README.md

-Those macros are still the ones for the ERCF V1.0

-They won't work with the ERCF V1.1
+Macros and python module for the ERCF V1.1

-The new ERCF V1.1 software will be released soon (days, not weeks ;) )
+Refer to the ERCF manual for their installation and usage